 Donna Modafferi and her schnoodle (schnauzer-poodle) Charlie currently reside in New York City.
 Donna fell in love with Charlie's adorable face from a photo she saw online—proving there is such a thing as love at first sight.
 When Donna brought Charlie home in July 2016, Charlie fit into Donna's little family perfectly and has brought them so much joy and love ever since.

 Josh White & Snow

 Josh has a 3-year-old standard poodle named Snow.
 Josh loves to groom Snow, changing up her look to then go out and take photos of her!
 Snow enjoys all the attention and all the love, but most of all, she just enjoys spending time with Josh—and Josh enjoys spending all his time with her!

-Kentucky got Derby from a loving family that realized that they couldn’t take care of him and needed to re-home him.
+Kentucky got Derby the goldendoodle from a loving family that realized that they couldn't take care of him and needed to re-home him.
 Kentucky took him in, and they have been best friends ever since.
 Once living with Kentucky, Derby discovered a whole new world, and Kentucky helped give Derby the confidence to enjoy and explore it.
-Derby came into Kentucky’s life at a low point, and he helped get Kentucky through the hard times and start a new life in San Diego.
+Derby came into Kentucky's life at a low point, and he helped get Kentucky through the hard times and start a new life in San Diego.
 Together they are inseparable.
 They love to surf, ride motorcycles, and find new, fun, crazy activities together.

 After suddenly losing Linh's first dog, a senior rescue, she searched on Petfinder and found Chance (who at the time was called Griff).
 She drove 8 hours that day to pick him up at his foster home.
 At only six weeks old, he was found homeless roaming the streets of Kentucky, then transported to Pennsylvania to be fostered.
 She adopted Chance at three and a half months old, and now he's living his best life in Brooklyn.